Bill Pinkney: Solo career and reformation of The Drifters

 In 1958, George Treadwell, the group manager fired all of the individual Drifters and hired all new singers, The Crowns (formally known as the Five Crowns), signing them under the Drifters' name.
 Pinkney was forced to leave.
 Pinkney quickly created a group called the Original Drifters, made up of key members of the first (1953–58) association.
 Pinkney's Original Drifters was consistently popular throughout the southeastern United States.
-For decades their music was a staple of the "beach music" scene.
+For decades, their music was a staple of the "beach music" scene.

 Leaders such as President Bill Clinton and President Nelson Mandela of South Africa recognized Pinkney's contributions.
 Pinkney received many musical awards, including the Rhythm and Blues Foundation Pioneer Award, and was inducted into the Vocal Group Hall of Fame, the Rock and Roll Hall of Fame, United Group Harmony Association, and the Beach Music Hall of Fame.

 He was selected for the South Carolina Black Hall of Fame and given a "key to the state", which proclaimed May 14 as Bill Pinkney Day.
 The cities of Sumter, Bamberg, and Myrtle Beach (all South Carolina), each presented its "key to the city" to Pinkney.
 In 2001, the South Carolina Department of Education honored Pinkney in its African-American History Month calendar alongside Merl Code, Tom Feelings, Mamie Johnson, Sanco Rembert, and other notable black South Carolinians.
 He was honored by the United States Senate and the United States House of Representatives.
 In 2002, Pinkney received an Honorary Doctorate of Fine Music from Coastal Carolina University.

 Death

-Pinkney died on July 4, 2007, in Daytona Beach, Florida, from a heart attack, while staying at the Daytona Beach Hilton.
+Pinkney died at the age of 81, on July 4, 2007, in Daytona Beach, Florida, from a heart attack, while staying at the Daytona Beach Hilton.
 Funeral services were held on July 9, 2007, at the Sumter County Exhibition Center in Sumter, South Carolina.
 Pinkney was buried at St. Luke's AME Church in Sumter.